Boettner-eric/Tiles/readme.md

 * Add your api key to the var "api" for open weather and news updates

 ![Api news](Screenshots/apis.png)

-## Features
-* Keyboard navigation and shortcuts
-* Full mobile support
-* Simple and clear data structure for customization
-* Dynamic approach towards page generation
-* Multiple themes and easy support for adding new ones
-* Live "tile" search as well as external api search
-* External api support for tiles (in progress)

 ### Keyboard Shortcuts